alip/mpdcron/modules/protocol.md

 - rate\_genre EXPRESSION NUMBER
 Adds the given number to the rating of genres matching the given expression.
 Use a negative number to decrease the rating.
 Returns: (same as <tt>hate</tt>)

+- addtag EXPRESSION TAG
+Adds the given tag to the songs matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- addtag\_album EXPRESSION TAG
+Adds the given tag to the albums matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- addtag\_artist EXPRESSION TAG
+Adds the given tag to the artists matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- addtag\_genre EXPRESSION TAG
+Adds the given tag to the genres matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- rmtag EXPRESSION TAG
+Removes the given tag from the songs matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- rmtag\_album EXPRESSION TAG
+Removes the given tag from the albums matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- rmtag\_artist EXPRESSION TAG
+Removes the given tag from the artists matching the given expression.
+Returns: (same as <tt>hate</tt>)

+- rmtag\_genre EXPRESSION TAG
+Removes the given tag from the genres matching the given expression.
+Returns: (same as <tt>hate</tt>)

 <!-- vim: set tw=80 ft=mkd spell spelllang=en sw=4 sts=4 et : -->